RuoranXu/RuoranXu.github.io/_pages/about.md

 Feel free to contact me if you are interested in my work.
 I'm willing to discuss with people from different backgrounds.-->

 My goal is to develop robust intelligent systems with sampling-based representations and continuous reasoning capabilities, and to control the capability boundaries of its performance.
 I am active on both the methodology and application fronts.
 My explorations have spanned AI for formal reasoning, reinforcement learning, optimization theory and agent system.
 Feel free to contact me if you are interested in my work.
+I am planning to apply for **2028‑Fall PhD** positions.
 <!--
 My research interests span AI for Verifiable Reasoning, AI for Scientific Discovery, multimodal large language models and Reinforcement learning.
 <!-->